SynaSreng/SynaSreng.github.io/_pages/cv.md

 ======
 * Medical Image Analysis using Image Segmentation and Machine Learning
   * Detection of Diabetic Retinopathy Lesions on Fundus Images
-    * Exudates detection in fundus images using image segmentation (2012-2013)
+    * Exudates detection in fundus images using image segmentation, 2012-2013
-    * Hemorrages detection in fundus images using image segmentation (2015-2016)
+    * Hemorrages detection in fundus images using image segmentation, 2015-2016
-    * Microaneurysms detection in fundus images using image segmentation (2016-2017)
+    * Microaneurysms detection in fundus images using image segmentation, 2016-2017
-    * Cotton Wool Spots detection using image segmentatin and machine learning (2017-2018)
+    * Cotton Wool Spots detection using image segmentatin and machine learning, 2017-2018
-    * Classification of diabetic retinopathy using machine learning (2017-2018)
+    * Classification of diabetic retinopathy using machine learning, 2017-2018
-    * Grading of diabetic retinopathy using deep learning (2018)
+    * Grading of diabetic retinopathy using deep learning, 2018
-  * Optic Disc Segmentation and Glaucoma Diagnosis using Deep Learning on Fundus Images (2019-2020)
+  * Optic Disc Segmentation and Glaucoma Diagnosis using Deep Learning on Fundus Images, 2019-2020
-  * Diagnosis of Multi-class Eye diseases classification using Ensemble Deep Learning on Fundus Images (2021-present)
+  * Diagnosis of Multi-class Eye Diseases Classification using Ensemble Deep Learning on Fundus Images, 2021 - Present
   * Detection of Infectious Diseases on Chest X-rays
     * AI for detection of Tuberculosis, 2019 - Present
-    * COVID-19 detection using deep learning, 2021-Present
+    * COVID-19 detection using deep learning, 2021 - Present

 Skills
 ======